biobakery/humann_legacy/readme.txt

 * A table containing the coverages of all pathways in any input files.
 By default named as "04a-*.txt".

 * A table containing the relative abundances of all pathways in any input files.
 By default named as "04b-*.txt".

+* A table containing the relative abundances of all individual genes in any input files.
+By default named as "99-*.txt".

 Please see below for a detailed description of the ways in which these files are produced and named.